Highlights of 2012

 - December 15, 2012: Held the 6th Annual Anti-Apartheid Holiday Caroling at the Leviev jewelry store in New York City.

-- November 2012: ongoing: Initiated a campaign asking City Harvest to end their connection with Lev Leviev.
+- November 2012: Initiated a campaign asking City Harvest to end their connection with Lev Leviev.
 This work included a letter-writing campaign and a number of press releases that received media attention.

 - June 18, 2012: Released photos showing that Lev Leviev’s flagship company, Africa Israel, has continued to build Israeli settlements, despite its November 2010 statement that it was not involved in settlement construction.